nesetkab/Documentation/general/pinpointNAN.md

     }
 ```

 This method gives us the new pose estimate and is called in the `PinpointLocalizer` class.

-If the localizer detects that the pinpoint is reporting NAN values or values very close to 0s, we count this as a corrupted reading.
-This means we don't want to use these values, but we also want to account for the robot's movement.
+If the localizer detects that the pinpoint is reporting NAN values or values very close to 0s, we count this as a corrupted reading.This means we don't want to use these values, but we also want to account for the robot's movement.

 We therefore use a first-derivative (tangent line) approximation, using our previous velocity to estimate our robot's current position on the field.
 This allows us to make a solid prediction about how much the robot has moved, and your robot will be able to continue running your auto paths.